nmackenzie/nmackenzie.github.io/_posts/2021-08-01-intro-quantumcompute.markdown

 \|01> | X
 \|11> | ZX

 After performing the operation and observing the qubit, Bob's qubit will be in the desired state - the one that Alice started with.
-Of course, when Bob measures that qubit he will find it to be in the state \|0> or \|1> with probabilities α\*α or β\*β respectively.
+Of course, when Bob measures that qubit he will find it to be in the state \|0> or \|1> with probabilities α<sup>∗</sup>α or β<sup>∗</sup>β respectively.

 # Challenge of Quantum Computing